Kristina01111000/Drws_site/README.md

 - new video explaining the 30 day challenge - probably not until summer
 - more lesson videos

-- check if we need an api for stripe

 TO do:
 - See if i can get lines on about dr w page to go ¾ of the way across
 - he is going to write a different description - he sent it, look at it to see if it is good